krishkalai07/SchoolWork/BBUS220/Chapter7.md

 ## Tax on avocado sellers and total surplus
 - Before tax
-  - consumer surplus =
+  - consumer surplus = 4.5
-  - producer surplus =
+  - producer surplus = 4.5
-  - total surplus =
+  - total surplus = 9
 - After tax
-  - consumer surplus =
+  - consumer surplus =  3.125
-  - producer surplus =
+  - producer surplus = 5.125
-  - total surplus =
+  - total surplus = 6.25
-- consumer and producer loss =
+- consumer and producer loss = 2.75
-  - tax revenue
+  - tax revenue = 2.5
-  - net benefit
+  - net benefit = -0.25
+  - CPL = TR - NB

 ## Tax on avocado sellers and total surplus
 - Deadweight loss is the reduction in total economic surplus that results from the adoption of a policy.